This post is also available in: Nederlands

 Practise meditation and mindfulness in your own pace

 I am happy to be able to offer you a unique opportunity to practise your meditation and mindfulness skills in your own pace.
-Spiritual Psychology Basics is an online course with 8 hours of timeless wisdom that covers the how-to-meditate basics and supports you in your process of inner growth step-by-step.
+The Inner Balance online course is currently being developed.
+It consists of 8 hours of timeless wisdom that covers the how-to-meditate basics and supports you in your process of inner growth step-by-step.
 It also enables advanced practitioners of meditation to refine and deepen their skills.